-- 7.1 The GOsC provides an Independent Support Service for people who have raised whistleblowing concerns.
-This service is independent of the GOsC and run by volunteers from the charity Victim Support. - 7.2 Whistleblowers can use this confidential support at any time.
-Alternatively, a whistleblower can speak to the GOsC and ask to be referred into the service, or alternatively can self-refer into the service by calling 0300 303 1964.
-The helpline is open 24/7, 365 days a year, with caseworkers available to provide ongoing support Monday-Friday 8am-6pm (excluding bank holidays).
+- 7.1 The GOsC provides a free Independent Support Service for people who have raised whistleblowing concerns.
+This service is independent of the GOsC and run by volunteers from the charity Victim Support. - 7.2 Whistleblowers can use this confidential support at any time by calling 0300 303 1964 and self-referring into the service, or by speaking to the GOsC and asking to be referred into the service.
+The helpline is open 24/7, 365 days a year, with caseworkers available to provide ongoing support Monday to Friday 8am to 6pm (excluding bank holidays) and support workers available at all other times to provide immediate support.